 - To create hot towels in the cooler weather for stain removal and warming up the bit, use a (supervised) crock pot with water and small dish towels.
+You can also use an insta-hot kettle.
 Hot toweling is a great way to clean your fuzzy winter horse!

 For more barn hacks, check out these articles: